Hello dollies!

 hand, were very much in fashion that weekend!).

-I'm sure I'm exaggerating: brand parasols still sell out every summer, and every moderately veteran Lolita I know at least owns one, if
+I'm sure I'm exaggerating: brand parasols still sell out every summer, and every moderately veteran Lolita I know at least

 not several.
 But personally, I find this opinion immensely sad.
 When I first